De Saram House Centre Table |

 ||||||||

-How to buy | ||||||||
+| How to buy | ||||||||

-Enquire |
+| Enquire |

 Product Description

 This re-edition by Phantom Hands is an exact reproduction of the centre table at De Saram House in terms of dimensions.
-The marble stone tiles used for the tabletop are leftover offcuts from TAB SURFACES, one of India’s leading stone processing companies, bringing an element of upcycling and sustainability into the table’s production.
+The marble stone tiles used for the tabletop are leftover offcuts from TAB SURFACES, one of India’s leading stone processing companies, and bring an element of upcycling and sustainability into the table’s production.

 Product Specification